 Ratio: 1:6 or higher, up to 1:50 (or higher)This equates to: 10 seconds of work followed by 60 seconds of rest, or even five seconds of work followed by 250 seconds (4 mins 10 seconds) recovery.

-Minimum and maximum work duration: this will depend on the type of explosive fitness required by each individual.
+Minimum and maximum work duration: this depends on the type of explosive fitness required by each individual.
 For example, Usain Bolt requires a large ratio to ensure that every time he works, he is training as fast as possible with no fatigue.
 Whereas an everyday gym-goer may be happy to work on a rower for 10 seconds, followed by 60 seconds of rest, to help develop their energy system.